 The objective statement on a resume for certified nursing assistants gives evidence of your skills and background, though unrelated.
 It provides your career goals to show your desire for this CNA job, and it also submits a numbered achievement for the win.

 Here’s how to write a CNA resume objective introduction:

-The bad example is generic and full of job-seeking jargon—you’ll prove you’re not the best nurse assistant because you’ll make them sick.
+The bad example is generic and full of job-seeking jargon—you’ll prove you’re not the best certified nursing assistant because you’ll make them sick.